AumPauskar/cs-notes/java.md

 ```
 ### Interfaces
 Within an abstract class we can still have normal non-abstract methods, with the use of interfaces we can completely remove the need of solid methods

+### Exception handling
+Managing execptions or code errors in java can be handled in a more customizable way with the use of exception handling

+- Components of try catch
+1. try - asks the code to execute and argument and hope it doesn't spit out an error
+2. catch - handles the error in a user defined way
+3. finally - the final block in the code which gets executed no matter what

+- Throw
+The try catch is a system defined error handling snippet, with the throw keyword the user can customize the exception handling without an external library.
 ## Termworks

 1. Termwork 1 -It can be used to achieve loose coupling.